Soccer-World-U.S. confident of good showing despite tough draw

 Instead the U.S. will try and create some new legends of their own in Natal, Manaus and Recife where Klinsmann faces his compatriots in the last of their group games.

 If his men can do to the Germans what the 1950 Americans did to England, who would predict how far the U.S. can go?
-(Reporting by Julian Linden; editing by Sudipto Ganguly and Mike Collett)
+(Editing by Sudipto Ganguly and Mike Collett)